doctorfree/nvim-lazyman/README.md

     -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools -u displays this usage message and exits
-Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A' Without arguments lazyman installs and initializes nvim-Lazyman or, if initialized, an interactive menu system is displayed.
+    'status' displays a brief status report and exits Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A' Without arguments lazyman installs and initializes nvim-Lazyman or, if initialized, an interactive menu system is displayed.